zarulizham/file-vault/README.md

 ## Installation and usage

-This package requires PHP 7.2 and Laravel 5.8 or higher.
+This package requires PHP 8.4 and Laravel 12.

 You can install the package via composer: